bitpulse/order-book/live/price_change_analyzer.md

 A: Make sure `orderbook_tracker.py --influx` is running and has collected data for your symbol and time period.

 **Q: Can I analyze historical data from weeks ago?**
 A: Yes, as long as the data exists in InfluxDB and hasn't been deleted by retention policies.
+Use `--from-time` and `--to-time` to specify exact historical time ranges.

+**Q: What's the difference between --lookback and --from-time/--to-time?**
+A:
+- `--lookback`: Relative time from now (e.g., "last 24 hours")
+- `--from-time/--to-time`: Absolute time specification (e.g., specific date/time)
+- You can combine them: `--from-time "2025-10-16 09:00:00" --lookback 4h` analyzes 09:00-13:00
+- Use absolute times for reproducible analysis and backtesting

+**Q: Why would I use absolute time ranges instead of lookback?**
+A:
+- **Reproducibility**: Re-run exact same analysis later for comparison
+- **Historical events**: Analyze specific past events (crashes, announcements)
+- **Backtesting**: Test strategies on fixed historical periods
+- **Trading sessions**: Study specific market hours (e.g., 9:30 AM - 4:00 PM)
+- **Data sharing**: Share analysis with exact time boundaries

 **Q: What's a good interval size?**
 A: Start with `1m` for general analysis.
 Use `5s` or `10s` for high-frequency moves.
 Use `15m` for longer-term patterns.